vannevar-morgan/random/README.md

 Random   (a.k.a.
 "My junk folder")
 =============================================

 Where I post old projects or things I think are too general (or one-offs) to post elsewhere.
-Feel welcome to message if there's something that interests you, I love feedback - but don't expect support for things in this folder.
+Feel free to message if there's something that interests you, I love feedback - but don't expect support for things in this folder.

 Repository Contents